Airline Partners Kenya & Tanzania

 Selous National Park, Tanzania

-As the migration covers many months, this wonderful site can be seen from both Tanzania and Kenya and one of the best ways is via a hot air balloon.
+As the migration covers many months, this wonderful site can be seen from both Kenya and Tanzania and one of the best ways is via a hot air balloon.
 Should the migration be away from the balloons cruise you will still see the spectacular wilderness on a once in a lifetime experience.
 A balloon safari offers the visitor a fantastic view of the great plains of East Africa and the chance to drift unobtrusively over animals and herds below.
-Contact Adventures Aloft Balloon Safaris to make your booking in either Tanzania or Kenya at: email@example.com or contact the camp or lodge to make the booking for you.
+Speak to your camp regarding bookings.

 A privately escorted foot safari is one of the best ways to really experience the African bush at its best.
-Walking through the wild allows you to explore the Tanzanian and Kenyan wildness at its most pure.
+Walking through the wild allows you to explore the Kenyan and Tanzanian wildness at its most pure.
 As you track big game, you become aware of every sight and sound, the smell of the earth and the touch of the wind.

 Various camps and lodges have guides available for game and birding walks into the bush.
 Whether you are a keen birder, or would like to get close to game on foot, this is the perfect way to explore the East African mainland.
 The guides have an excellent local knowledge and are well versed at tracking and approaching game.

-Qatar Airways offer a 5 star daily service into Kilimanjaro, Dar es salaam and Nairobi, with easy connections through Coastal Aviation to camps and lodges featured on our East Africa Route Planner.
-Should you not wish to use a ground handler, you will need to alert camps or lodges booked of your travel arrangements to ensure on time collection.
-For your convenience, find below links to our partners and please contact us for any advice on our camps or lodges:
+Qatar Airways offer a 5 star daily service into Nairobi, Mombasa (via Kenya Airways), Kilimanjaro and Dar es salaam, with easy connections through Safarilink and Safari Air Link to camps and lodges featured on our Route Planner.
+Should you not wish to use a ground handler, you’ll need to alert camps, lodges and hotels booked of your travel arrangements to ensure on time collection.
+For your convenience, find below links to our air partners and please contact us for any advice on our camps or lodges.

 For health information, please visit Fit For Travel